relan-package/rELAN/README.md

 all data relating to the annotations.
 However, you can get a `data.frame` with fewer data, where each tier has its own column, by using the argument `wide_format = TRUE`.

+While there are other packages available in R and Python for working with ELAN files directly, rELAN stands out for its ability to calculate the time values from reference annotations.